amralsaleeh/HRMS/README.md

 We welcome contributions from developers and users.
 If you have ideas for improving the system or discover issues, feel free to create an Issue or submit a Pull Request.

 ## License
 This project uses the MIT License.
+Please see [LICENSE](LICENSE) File for more information.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)